-I know it could be quite tricky eating food low in carbs without spending hours cooking.
+I know it can be challenging to follow a healthy keto diet without spending hours cooking.
 This recipe only requires a few common ingredients and is full of nutrients, especially magnesium and potassium, both of which are essential for our health.

 |of which Saturated||18.9||grams|

 |Potassium||1191||mg (60% EMR)|